TVBR Short Story Contest, themed “Work”

 All rights revert to authors upon publication.

-The Time Capsule/Haibun submission portal is open all year.
+This submission portal is on a rolling basis, open all year.

 Time Capsules are brainstorms that briefly capture and express specific Times/Places that no longer exist, that WILL exist, or that are eternally fleeting.
 Imagine you’re filling a Time Capsule to show future recipients what it’s like to be alive RIGHT NOW.
 Or, what it was like to live long, long ago.
 The only tools you have to make that reveal are between 500 and 1,500 words.
 Choose your words wisely.